Captivity-Escape Games as a Means for Safety in Online Motion Generation

 \subsection{Contribution}

-The contribution of this work is a method that addresses \ref{O.1}, \ref{O.2}, and, as it turns out, even \ref{O.0}.
-The presented method is based on a captivity-escape game, which is a specific zero-sum differential game with two players.
-The results determined with the presented method are numerically accurate\footnote{Depending on the employed models, computations are either performed analytically or utilize numerical integration.
+The contribution of this work is a method that addresses \ref{O.1}, \ref{O.2}, and also \ref{O.0}.
+The presented method is based on a captivity-escape game, a novel zero-sum differential game with two players introduced in this work.
+The results obtained using the presented method are numerically accurate\footnote{Depending on the employed models, computations are either performed analytically or using numerical integration.
 Approaches exist for determining the errors resulting from numerical integration to ensure safety \autocite[Chap.
-9]{quarteroni.2010}.} and the computation time of the presented method is significantly faster\footnote{We consider the computation time of the presented method to be within the timescale that allows for online adaption of $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $.} than the computation time of the state-of-the-art method \gls*{fastrack}.
+9]{quarteroni.2010}.} and the computation time of the presented method is significantly faster\footnote{We consider the computation time of the presented method to be within the timescale that allows for online adaptation of $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, and $ \vmp[\denoteLf] $.} than the computation time of the state-of-the-art method \gls*{fastrack}.
 Consequently, our method complements the frameworks presented in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020}, \autocite{kousik.2020} by reducing computation time, ensuring accuracy, and mitigating conservatism.
-We demonstrate the presented method using a numerical example and compare it to the state-of-the-art method \gls*{fastrack}.
+We demonstrate the presented method using a numerical example and compare it to the state-of-the-art method in \gls*{fastrack}.